pedrotrasfereti/mern-store-app/README.md

 ## A dynamic, responsive full-stack web application built with MongoDB, Express.js, React, and Node.js (a.k.a. the MERN stack)

 This project was built along with a [Youtube tutorial series](https://www.youtube.com/watch?v=O3BUHwfHf84) showing how to create a fully functional full-stack application.
-This course guides you through setting up your development environment, building a RESTful API, managing your database and developing an interative frontend interface.
+This course guides you through setting up your development environment, building a RESTful API, managing your database and developing an interactive frontend interface.

 This web application allows the user to do the following: